aimms/how-to/C_Language/157-WriteFewTables.rst

         }
     }

-We do not want to do this change manually, because:

-#.
-Cut / Copy / Paste typically leads to coding errors, but worse:

-#.
-It is a maintenance problem; when your successor adds a column and corresponding AIMMS identifier to the database table, does he remember to make the corresponding update for the procedure that writes the data?
+You could do this manually, but it could lead to coding errors and, worse, maintenance problems.

 Luckily, AIMMS has the following facilities:

-#.
-The predeclared function ReferencedIdentifiers (see sidebar), this function examines portions of AIMMS code and return the identifiers referenced.
+* The predeclared function ``ReferencedIdentifiers`` (see sidebar) examines portions of AIMMS code and returns the identifiers referenced.

-#.
-The construct DatachangeMonitor (see sidebar), given a set of AIMMS identifiers, has any one of them changed value?
+* The construct ``DatachangeMonitor`` (see sidebar) checks a given set of AIMMS identifiers for changed values.

-#.
-Runtime libraries, AIMMS code generated in the model that can be activated in the same session.
+* Runtime libraries, that is AIMMS code generated in the model that can be activated in the same session.
-   Each database table is monitored separately, which means we want a separate monitor for each table.
+   Each database table is monitored separately, so you need a separate monitor for each table.
-   Because each monitor has a reference to a set, instead of just the value of a set, we need to resort to runtime libraries.
+   We need runtime libraries because each monitor has a reference to a set, not the value of a set.

-   By automating the use of ReferencedIdentifiers and DatachangeMonitors, we avoid the maintenance problem mentioned above.
+By automating the use of ``ReferencedIdentifiers`` and ``DatachangeMonitors`` we avoid maintenance problems.

-The runtime library created
+Example of runtime library
 ----------------------------

-Because of its abstraction, code writing runtime libraries are usually not easy to understand.
+Code writing runtime libraries are a bit abstract.

-It helps me to first have an example of code created by such a procedure, before trying to understand a procedure that creates a runtime library.
+Before trying to understand a procedure that creates a runtime library, let's take an example of code created by such a procedure:
-So here the runtime library created for our example:

 .. code-block:: aimms
    :linenos: